TNN Motorsports Hardcore Heat: Reception

 The game received mixed reviews according to the review aggregation website GameRankings.
 Adam Pavlacka of NextGen said, "If you absolutely must play an off-road racing game, go ahead and rent this one.
 If you want to buy, bide your time and wait for Sega Rally 2, a much better game all around."
 In Japan, Famitsu gave it a score of 26 out of 40.
+GamePro said of the game, "What makes a race game sink or swim is its ability to make you play it over and over.
+Hardcore Heat offers some of the things that have made other games very addictive, but the limited track and car selection along with the game play problems have kept some of the mud from washing off of this title.
+But if you are an off-road addict and need the power of the Dreamcast, this is your title... for now.

 The Japanese version was praised for its visuals, but criticized for flawed controls; in the American release, the control issues were mostly fixed.